Research

 On Black Womanhood and Migration in Lisbon: A field note on what Black women inherit, navigate, and build beyond social media fantasy.

-Spain — Embedded Research, 2017–present — Nine years of embedded participant observation within expat and voluntary migrant communities in Spain, forming the experiential and observational foundation for all migration-related research.
+Spain — Embedded Research, 2017–present — Embedded participant observation within expat and voluntary migrant communities in Spain since 2017, forming the experiential and observational foundation for all migration-related research.

 Awards & Recognition